Shiping0608/shiping0608.github.io/_pages/includes/pub.md

 # 📝 Publications
-1. Rational spectral methods for the spatial fractional viscoacoustic wave equations, **S. Zhou**, Y. Wu, and Y. Zhang, in preparation (2023).
+1. Rational spectral methods for the spatial fractional viscoacoustic wave equations, **S. Zhou**, Y. Wu, and Y. Zhang, in preparation (2024).

-1. A hybrid approach to learning the nonlocal kernels, **S. Zhou**, O. Burkovska, and Y. Zhang, in preparation (2023).
+1. A hybrid approach to learning the nonlocal kernels, **S. Zhou**, O. Burkovska, and Y. Zhang, in preparation (2024).

-1. A novel spectral method for the time-dependent Schrödinger-Poisson equation, **S. Zhou**, C. Trenchea, and Y. Zhang, in preparation (2023).
+1. A novel spectral method for the time-dependent Schrödinger-Poisson equation, **S. Zhou**, C. Trenchea, and Y. Zhang, in preparation (2024).

-1. Data-driven approach for the solutions of time-dependent PDEs using convolutional neural network, **S. Zhou**, Y. Li, and Y. Zhang, to be submitted (November, 2023).
+1. Data-driven approach for the solutions of time-dependent PDEs using convolutional neural network, **S. Zhou**, Y. Li, and Y. Zhang, to be submitted (January, 2024).

-1. Fast finite difference methods for variable-order fractional Laplacian, **S. Zhou**, and Y. Zhang, to be submitted (November, 2023).
+1. Fast finite difference methods for variable-order fractional Laplacian, **S. Zhou**, and Y. Zhang, to be submitted (January, 2024).

 1. Analytical and computational aspects of the high-order fractional Laplacian, J.P.
 Borthagaray, Y. Wu, **S. Zhou**, and Y. Zhang, preprint (2023).

-1. Fourier pseudospectral methods for the spatial variable-order fractional wave equations, **S. Zhou**, X. Zhao, and Y. Zhang, (2023), submitted.
+1. Fourier pseudospectral methods for the spatial variable-order fractional wave equations, **S. Zhou**, X. Zhao, and Y. Zhang, (2023), submitted. [arXiv][https://arxiv.org/abs/2311.13049]

 1. A novel spectral method for space-fractional PDEs with the fractional Laplacians, **S. Zhou** and Y. Zhang, (2023), submitted. [arXiv](https://arxiv.org/abs/2311.07814)